RafaelSonego/InterviewTests/README.md

   - Fork this repo
   - Fix the broken unit test
-  - make sure there is adequate test coverage
+  - make sure there is adequate test coverage.
+If there is not, write enough unit tests until you are satisfied there is enough coverage
+  - favor imperative over declaritive programming (eg. use LINQ)
-  - make sure all code is SOLID!!!
+  - make sure all code is clean and of the highest quality
-  - favor imparitive over declaritive programming
+  - all code must adhere to SOLID principles!!!

 When finished, make a pull request against the master branch.